Simulations of Nanocrystalline Iron Formation under High Shear Strain: Introduction

-Molecular dynamics (MD) simulations have been employed to study microstructural evolution in metals subjected to SPD \cite{Schiotz12, Merzhievsky12, KOTRECHKO200692, Wang_2017, agarwal_paun, Husain12, Nikonov2018}.
-However, most of these studies start with simulation cells that are already in a nanocrystalline state, and therefore, do not explore the mechanisms by which a single crystal can transform into a nanocrystalline state.
-Interestingly, the work of Nikonov \cite{Nikonov2018} used MD simulations to shear a perfect, single crystal simulation cell.
+Molecular dynamics (MD) simulations have been employed to study microstructural evolution in metals subjected to severe plastic deformation \cite{Schiotz12, Merzhievsky12, KOTRECHKO200692, Wang_2017, agarwal_paun, Husain12, Nikonov2018, BulatovPaper, TRAMONTINA20149, LuuShock, WenShock, HEALY2014105, GuoFeComp}.
+The work of Nikonov \cite{Nikonov2018} used MD simulations to shear a perfect, single crystal simulation cell.
 However, the results were only used for shear stress vs. strain comparisons with a polycrystalline box, and no conclusions were reached about the single crystal shear.
-The work of Guan \textit{et al.} \cite{GUAN2022111105} attempted to replicate the HPT process using an MD simulation of Aluminum.
-However, similar to the other MD investigations mentioned above, the initial box was already in a nanocrystalline state before the shearing took place, and thus, there was no investigation into the actual formation of nanocrystals.
+The work of Guan \textit{et al.} \cite{GUAN2022111105} attempted to replicate the high-pressure torsion process using an MD simulation of Aluminum.
+In \cite{GUAN2022111105}, the initial box was already in a nanocrystalline state before the shearing took place, and thus, there was no investigation into the actual formation of nanocrystals.

+The work of Zepeda-Ruiz \textit{et al.} \cite{BulatovPaper} used MD simulations to apply compression to tantalum at high strain rates.
+It was found that under certain strain conditions, the mechanism of structural evolution changed.
+For example, the initially pristine simulation cell yielded by deformation twinning whilst a cell that contained 24 dislocation loops yielded through dislocation motion and multiplication.
+Similarly, Healy and Ackland \cite{HEALY2014105} applied compressive and tensile strain to iron nanopillars and also found the deformation mechanisms to be dislocation glide and twinning.

+Guo \textit{et al.} \cite{GuoFeComp} used MD to apply strain to iron nanowires at high strain rates.
+This work showed the formation of nanocrystalline iron under high compressive strain and attributed this to a body-centred cubic (BCC) to hexagonal close packed structural transition, followed by a reverse process.
+However, this study was limited to and engineering shear strain of $\gamma = 0.4$.
+It is important to explore higher strain levels to examine the microstructural evolution of iron subjected to large strain.